charliewhitfield/ivoyager_table_importer/README.md

    * `STRING_NAME` - No escaping.
 Empty cells will be imputed with `Default` or &"".
    * `BOOL` - Case-insensitive 'True' or 'False'. 'x' (lower case) is interpreted as True.
 Empty cells will be imputed with `Default` or False.
 Any other cell values will cause an error.
    * `INT` - A valid integer or text 'enumeration'.
 Enumerations may include any table entity name (from _any_ table) or hard-coded project enums specified in the `postprocess_tables()` call (enumerations that can't be found will cause an error at this function call).
 Empty cells will be imputed with `Default` or -1.
    * `FLOAT` - 'INF', '-INF' and 'NAN' (case-insensitive) are correctly interpreted. '?' and '-?' are interpreted as INF and -INF, respectively.
 'E' or 'e' are ok.
 Underscores '_' are allowed and removed before float conversion.
 A '~' prefix is allowed and affects precision (see below) but not float value.
-Empty cells will be imputed with `Default` or NAN.
+Empty cells will be imputed with `Default` or NAN. **Inline units:** An inline unit can be specified using format 'x unit' or 'x/unit'.
+E.g., '1000 s' and '1000/s' are valid (the latter is equivilent to '1000 1/s').
+If an inline unit is present, it will override the column `Unit`.
+See `Unit` below for more details.
    * `ARRAY[xxxx]` (where 'xxxx' specifies element type and is any of the above types) - The cell will be split by ',' (no space) and each element interpreted exactly as its type above.
 Column `Unit` and `Prefix`, if specified, are applied element-wise.
 Empty cells will be imputed with `Default` or an empty, typed array.
 * `Default` (optional): Default values must be empty or follow Type rules above.
 If non-empty, this value is imputed for any empty cells in the column.
 * `Unit` (optional; FLOAT fields only): The data processor recognizes a broad set of unit symbols (mostly but not all SI) and, by default, converts table floats to SI base units in the postprocessed 'internal' data.
-Default unit conversions are defined by 'unit_multipliers' and 'unit_lambdas' dictionaries [here](https://github.com/charliewhitfield/ivoyager_table_importer/blob/develop/table_unit_defaults.gd).
+Default unit conversions are defined by 'unit_multipliers' and 'unit_lambdas' dictionaries [here](https://github.com/ivoyager/ivoyager_table_importer/blob/master/singletons/units.gd).
 Unit symbols and/or internal representation can be changed by specifying replacement conversion dictionaries in the `postprocess_tables()` call.
 * `Prefix` (optional; STRING, STRING_NAME and INT fields only): Prefixes any non-empty cells and `Default` (if specified) with provided prefix text.
 To prefix the column 0 implicit 'name' field, use `Prefix/<entity prefix>`.
 E.g., we use `Prefix/PLANET_` in [planets.tsv](https://github.com/ivoyager/ivoyager/blob/master/data/solar_system/planets.tsv) to prefix all entity names with 'PLANET_'.

 #### Entity Names